 In Installments Email Configuration, you can choose templates and specify sender contacts for various notifications.

 All partial payments are available in a grid under Partial Payments -> Installment Summary.
 The grid displays such details as order number, store view, customer name and email, paid and due amount, as well as paid and due installments.

-The next section allows to select a payment method and make a payment via the backend section manually.
+The next section allows selecting a payment method and making a payment via the backend section manually.

-Now, let’s figure out how to apply partial payment to a product.
+Now, let’s figure out how to apply the partial payment to a product.
 Go to Products -> Inventory -> Catalog -> Select Product -> Partial Payment Information -> Partial Payment Configuration.
-Enable the feature, set an initial payment amount, and specify the amount of installments as well as additional fees.
+Enable the feature, set an initial payment amount, and specify the number of installments, as well as additional fees.
 Note that it is possible to use config settings for both options.

 As for reports, they are available under Reports -> Partial Payments -> Installment Reports.
 Specify filter parameters and see a grid with all partial payments.

 While on a product page of a partial payment item, tick “Pay Now $10.00 and rest with easy installments”.
-Next, select the amount of installments.
-Note that the MageDelight Partial Payment Magento 2 module displays new total price including fees paid for each installment, so your store visitors will be always informed about higher price they should.
+Next, select the number of installments.
+Note that the MageDelight Partial Payment Magento 2 module displays a new total price, including fees paid for each installment, so your store visitors will always be informed about a higher price they should pay.